-Came spring, a time for joy, but we have not time for fictions.
+Came spring, a time for joy, but we have no time for fictions.
 Linkin the Law Cat gives hot newes or war.
 I have learnt much.

-Linkin’s master writ from London that the Spanish Admiral was dead, and this newes gave hope to some.
-But another has his place, though he does not desire it and knows nowt of war at sea.
+Linkin’s master writ from London that the Spanish Admiral was dead, and this gave hope to some.
+Another man takes his place, though he does not desire it and knows nowt of war at sea.

 The Pope praises our Queen mightily, even though he calls her an error-tick, and worse.
-The Pope does not love the King of Spain.
+The Pope does not like the King of Spain.

 That did maze me, I confess.